bartcc/app.datastore/README.md

 ##What can it do

-Datastore was optimized to manage software product information like productname, vendor and associated serialnumbers
+Datastore was optimized to manage software product information like product name, vendor and associated serial numbers

 ##Features